This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 I’ve used bittersweet chocolate chips because I am dark chocolate fan.
 But semi-sweet or milk chocolate chips should work just fine!

-More Nutella desserts
+More easy desserts to try

 Nutella and Sea Salt Fudge